sudo-suhas/go-beanstalk-gin/docs/deploy-to-elastic-beanstalk.md

 1. [`eb deploy`](#eb-deploy)

-After you have completed all the steps, your repo should look something like this - [`deploy-to-elastic-beanstalk`]
+After you have completed all the steps, your repo should look something like this - [`deploy-to-elastic-beanstalk`][tag-deploy-to-elastic-beanstalk].

 ### Environment setup

 Install the Elastic Beanstalk command line tool using the instructions described here - http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html.
 After installing the `eb` CLI, when we initialise our first application, it will request the access and secret key so that it can manage resources for us.

 ### `eb init`